AgapeKagemine/rust-learning-enrichment/task4/readme.md

 ## What is this?
 Simple console program that takes an argument and do stuff based from the

+## In Progress
+Fixing stuff and input validation

 ## Usage...
 cargo run \<command\>
 - Help <--- Run This First For Better Understanding of How To Use tTis program